futoin/specs/draft/ftn6_iface_executor_concept.md

 ## 2.8.
 Executor

 1. ccm() - get reference to Invoker CCM, if any
-2. addIface( name, impl ) - add interface implementation
+2. addIface( ifacever, impl ) - add interface implementation
-    * name must be represented as FutoIn interface identifier and version, separated by colon ":"
+    * ifacever must be represented as FutoIn interface identifier and version, separated by colon ":"
     * impl is object derived from native interface or associative name for lazy loading
-3. process( AsyncCompletion async_completion ) - do full cycle of request processing, including all security checks
+3. process( AsyncSteps as, RequestInfo reqinfo ) - do full cycle of request processing, including all security checks
-4. checkAccess( AsyncCompletion async_completion, acd ) - shortcut to check access through #acl interface
+4. checkAccess( AsyncSteps as, RequestInfo reqinfo, acd ) - shortcut to check access through #acl interface